 “Our lives as horsepeople are exciting and sorrowful and wonderful and tragic on a daily basis, and I want to write about that.” — Natalie Keller Reinert

-Natalie took a moment away from writing about OTTBs at the Retired Racehorse and working with horses in Central Park for the NYC Parks Department (what a job!) to answer a few questions about her first book.
+Natalie took a moment away from writing about OTTBs and working with horses in Central Park for the NYC Parks Department (what a job!) to answer a few questions about her first book.

 How are Alex and I different?
 She’s braver than I am.
 She sees an opportunity and takes it, even if no one has her back.
 I need support to do scary things, like gallop racehorses or wander the streets late at night looking for fun… or write books.
 She’d rather have someone in her corner, of course, but she takes what she can get.

 Have you lost a special horse that lead you to think about leaving horses?
 What were the circumstances?

 I’ve lost horses… I lost my very first horse when I was a kid, in fact.
 That never stopped me from being involved in horses.
 I’m soured on the business of selling horses, though.
 My husband and I were involved in breeding for a brief period of time, and I’ll never do that again.
 If I ever own another horse, it will be for pleasure and it will be for life.

 Absolutely not!
 Are you crazy?
 Following strangers around in the dark?
 Going into warehouses on dark industrial streets?